Trash talk: Talking shit

 Talking shit is a term and type of trash-talk that refers to various types of derogatory language aimed at an individual or any type of entity, such as a group or organisation.
 Talking shit can be used as a tactic in fighting or brawling, used to draw attention to the matter among onlookers.
 This is a term that has been coined more recently and is used in reference when someone talks negatively about another person, concept, organisation, or entity.
 This may or may not include spreading false ideas.
 The same term can also be used to describe something spoken which is not true, uninteresting or irrelevant.
 It may be a contraction of "talking bullshit".
-Talking shit has also shown to motivate the opponent.
+Talking shit has also been shown to motivate the opponent.
 In a 2017 article Maurice Schweitzer wrote:

 When people have to exert effort within a competition, some people engage in trash-talking, such as "You're a loser.
 That dollar is mine or I’m going to beat you like a rented mule."
 When people are the targets of these kind of messages, what we find is that they become much more motivated.
 They increase their effort and the performance goes up.
 Indeed, one key finding of our work is that targets of trash-talking become very motivated.

-We ran some other studies to show that sometimes they become even so motivated they're likely to engage in unethical behavior to win.
+We ran some other studies to show that sometimes they may become so motivated they're likely to engage in unethical behavior to win.
 So, what people care about is outperforming this person who's trash-talking them.
 They're willing to both expend constructive effort but also engage in unethical behavior to make sure they outperform their competitor.

-It is not to be confused with shitposting, which is when someone posts "content aggressively, ironically, and trollishly poor quality" to an online forum.
+Talking shit is not to be confused with shitposting, which is when someone posts "content aggressively, ironically, and trollishly poor quality" to an online forum.